Auto Body/Collision Repair Technician Career Information

 What Is the Job Outlook?

-According to national projections, employment in this occupation is expected to increase by four percent between 2018 and 2028.3
+According to occupational projections data from the Bureau of Labor Statistics, employment in this occupation is expected to increase by four percent between 2018 and 2028.

 The increasing number of automobiles on the road is the main driver of growth in this industry.